-The cyanotype kit is two-part solution relatively inexpensive and easy to use.
+The cyanotype kit is a two-part solution relatively inexpensive and easy to use.
 After exposure to UV light (sun), the image is developed out in water –no other chemicals are required.
 Colour may be easily modified by a variety of toning agents – it can be applied to fabrics and other surfaces.

 The characteristic cyan blue colour is embedded in the fibres of the paper.